Mekong Memo Thailand Weekly: Business, politics, finance, trade & legal news.

 Read more: Bangkok Post

-That’s it for this week, have a very happy new year!
+That’s it for this week, thanks for reading!

 Your voice matters to us.
 Feel we're missing something?
 Have additional sources to suggest?
 Don't hold back— hit reply and help us get better.